vanshpatil16/stock-market-peer-analysis/README.md

 - Verify ticker symbols are correct
 - Check if stocks are still actively traded
 - The app will show an error message for problematic tickers
+- The stock list has been curated to remove known invalid tickers
+- If you encounter a new invalid ticker, it will be displayed in an error message

 ### Issue: Port Already in Use